 2. Ask the right questions

-When we ask the right questions, we allow ourselves to be empathetic in the situations genuinely and to care about the problems rather than being vague and unclear.
+When we ask the right questions, we allow ourselves to be empathetic in the situations genuinely and care about the problems rather than being vague and unclear.

 3. Are you Listening actively?

 Listen carefully to them.
 Do not listen just for the sake of it.
-Only in this way you can understand what the other person is trying to convey.
+Only in this way can you understand what the other person is trying to convey.

 4. Identify your own unconscious biases